bretth/djset/README.md

 Prompt will also *add* the key to your keyring.

 A common practice is to set some sensible defaults for development including for example your SECRET_KEY.
-One way this can be done is an *if else* pattern in your settings.
 Djset provides for this with a twist on dict.get behaviour.

 ``SECRET_KEY = s.get('SECRET_KEY', prompt_default='xyz')`` or just ``SECRET_KEY = s.get('SECRET_KEY', 'xyz')`` will set the default value the user is prompted with, but if prompt=False will still raise an ImproperlyConfigured error which is more useful for an automated deployment.
 An additional optional argument ``prompt_help`` can help the user make a decision.
 This might be useful if you are distributing a project template for others to use.

 By default the *NAME* in the namespace is your DJANGO_SETTINGS_MODULE.
 To use an alternate namespace::

-    s = DjSecret(name='your.settings')
+    s.name = 'your.settings'

 To add and remove keys use the command line::